Project Excalibur: Teller, SDI and Reykjavík

 Throughout SDI's history, journalist William Broad of The New York Times was highly critical of the program and Teller's role within it.
 His works have generally ascribed the entire basis for SDI to Teller's overselling of the Excalibur concept, convincing Reagan a credible defensive system was only a few years away.
 According to Broad, "Over the protests of colleagues, Teller misled the highest officials of the United States Government into the deadly folly known as Star Wars [the nickname for SDI]."

 In particular, Broad points to the meeting between Teller and Reagan in September 1982 as the key moment in SDI's creation.
 Years later, Broad described the meeting this way: "For half an hour, Teller deployed X-ray lasers all over the Oval Office, reducing hundreds of incoming Soviet missiles to radioactive chaff, while Reagan, gazing up ecstatically, saw a crystal shield, covering the Last Hope of Man."

 This basic telling of the story is recounted in other contemporary sources; in their biography, Edward Teller: Giant of The Golden Age of Physics, Blumberg and Panos essentially make the same statement, as does Robert Park in his Voodoo Science.
+A Washington Post article by Patrick Tyler noted "Only Ronald Reagan could tell us if Edward Teller was the key influence on his decision to challenge American scientists to invent new defenses that would make nuclear weapons 'obsolete,' and so far the president isn't saying.
+But there is no doubt that Teller's views have been important, and his fellow physicists speak with increasing certainty about the private advice they believe Teller has been giving to Reagan about a new generation of super weapons potentially as significant as the H-bomb."

 Others give less credence to Teller's persuasive capabilities; Ray Pollock, who was present at the meeting, described in a 1986 letter that "I sat in on the mid-September 1982 meeting Teller had in the Oval Office ...
 Teller got a warm reception but that is all.
 I had the feeling he confused the president."
 In particular, he notes Teller's opening comment about "Third generation, third generation!" as being a point of confusion.
 Keyworth was later quoted as calling the meeting "a disaster".
 Others report that Teller's bypassing of official channels to arrange the meeting angered Caspar Weinberger and other members of the Department of Defense.